deepsquare-io/grid/docs/docs/04-deepsquare-grid/10-join-the-grid/20-clusterfactory/30-deploy-core.md

 ## What's next

-We've deployed a Kubernetes "Cluster"!
+We've deployed a Kubernetes Cluster!
 To join the grid, you must deploy our software stack.
 This includes:

 - 389ds
 - The DeepSquare Provider LDAP connector